The NGO dedicated to the binturong

 Palawan Island, Philippines

-• Obtaining government authorizations for research in 2017.
+• Government research approvals in 2017.

 • Publication of a scientific article in Our Palawan magazine in 2019.